omjoshi-2307/Om-Joshi-Portfolio/README.md

-# 👋 Om Joshi | Portfolio
+# Om Joshi | Portfolio

-Hi!
-I am **Om Joshi**, a BE IT student passionate about technology, programming, and building real-world engineering projects.
+BE IT student with a strong interest in technology, programming, and building practical, real-world engineering projects.

 ---